 Making environmentally conscious decisions has become more important to many of us, but have you thought about the environment when buying clothes?
 Did you know that the fashion industry is the world 2nd largest contributor to pollution, with oil in 1st place?
+It is time that we became more aware and started to buy sustainable fashion.

 Here are a few ways to shop more sustainably